 Overweight and obese

-The image provides an overview of these indicators.
+The image below provides an overview of these indicators.

 Childhood excess weight by Community Area

 Adult excess weight data is not available below local authority level at this time.